 If the obstruction blocks the blood supply to the intestine, it may cause infection and tissue death (gangrene).
 Risks for tissue death are related to the cause of the blockage and how long it has been present.
 Hernias, volvulus, and intussusception carry a higher gangrene risk.

-In a newborn, paralytic ileus that destroys the bowel wall (necrotizing enterocolitis) is life-threatening and may lead to blood and lung infections.
+In a newborn, paralytic ileus that destroys the bowel wall (necrotizing enterocolitis) is a life-threatening condition.
+It may lead to blood and lung infections.

 Call your health care provider if you:

 Prevention depends on the cause.
-Treating conditions, such as tumors and hernias, that can lead to obstruction may reduce your risk of getting an obstruction.
+Treating conditions, such as tumors and hernias that can lead to a blockage, may reduce your risk.

 Some causes of obstruction cannot be prevented.